TheMarlboroMan/dfw-jumpstart/README.md

 ###Change application states (controllers).

 - From the controller code use set_state(state), as in set_state(state_main).
 Use a state defined in states.h.
+- From the state_driver use states.set(v), where v is a state defined in states.h. "states" is a protected property of the state_driver_interface.

+There are examples of both: you can see it done in main.cpp/state_driver.cpp and in the controllers.

 ###Use "loop" and application step.